Wroclaw - guide Poland

 After World War II, they annexed the city to Poland, and the population changed significantly due to post-war population movements.

 The best way to get to Wroclaw is by plane or train.
 Wrocław International Airport (Port Lotniczy Wrocław) offers connections to many European cities.
+There are direct connections to the local station from most major Polish cities and international destinations.

 The University of Wroclaw, one of the oldest and most prestigious universities in Poland, was founded in 1702.
 In addition to the University of Wroclaw, the city has several other universities, including technical, economic and medical universities.
 Wroclaw is an important center of science and research, with a number of research institutes and innovative projects.